normanzb/playcorder-core-as3/README.md

 3. recorder.onstarted
 4. recorder.onstopped
 5. recorder.onchange -  possible event code are:
     * microphone.not_found - trigger when microphone is unplugged
     * microphone.found - trigger when microphone is plugged
     * microphone.muted - trigger when microphone is muted
     * microphone.unmuted - trigger when microphone is unmuted
 6. recorder.onerror - possible event code are:
     * connection.fail - fire when the connection failed.
+7. recorder.result.onuploaded - trigger when uploading is done.
+8. recorder.result.onuploadfailed - trigger when uploading is failed.
+9. recorder.result.ondownloaded - trigger when downloading is done.
+10. recorder.result.ondownloadfailed - trigger when downloading is failed.

 ##TODO